-See if you will remain insured in the Netherlands
+Check whether you will remain insured in the Netherlands

 If you are going to work outside the Netherlands, we will look at the country where you will be working and how long you were insured in the Netherlands before you left to decide whether you can remain insured in the Netherlands.
-Normally, you can only stay insured in the Netherlands if your work in the other country is temporary.
+In general, you can only stay insured in the Netherlands if your work in the other country is temporary.

 Choose the option that best describes your situation

-If you are going to work outside the Netherlands for an indefinite period, you will stop being covered by the Dutch social insurance schemes.
+If you are going to work outside the Netherlands for an indefinite period , you will stop being covered by the Dutch social insurance schemes .
 Instead, you will be insured in the country where you work.

 If your employer is sending you to work outside the Netherlands temporarily, you will probably stay insured in the Netherlands.
 This is called ‘posting’.
 In that case, your employer can apply for an A1 certificate (certificate of coverage) for you.